likerRr/lizurchik.dev/README.md

 }
 ```

+> **📝 Note on Notion Page IDs:** The Notion page IDs in the configuration file are not sensitive data since they refer to publicly published pages.
+These IDs are intentionally kept in the codebase for transparency and ease of configuration.

 **Key Configuration Options:**

 - `rootNotionPageId` – The ID of your root Notion page (must be published to web)